 Given the fact that the Dolomites are primarily located in Italy, it’s no surprise that the wines of this region are rich, plentiful and sure to please even the most discriminating wine connoisseur.
 Many of the valleys and hills of the Dolomites are home to their own vineyards and wineries, with the sunlight and seasons offering favorable conditions for growth.
 There are three grapes native to the Dolomites: the white Nosiola and the red Teroldego Rotoliano and the Marzemino.

-Red wine drinkers visiting the Dolomites can enjoy the rich, full bodied flavors of the local Merlots, Cabernet Sauvignons and Cabernet Francs.
+Red wine drinkers visiting the Dolomites can enjoy the rich, full-bodied flavors of the local Merlots, Cabernet Sauvignons and Cabernet Francs.
 The slopes around Bolzano and Trentino produce the native blends of Teroldego, Shiava and Blauburgunder.
-Those who prefer the white variety will find Pinot Bianco, Pinot Grigio and Chardonnay.
-Traminer, another white blend that hails from Austria, is described as deliciously floral and extremely light bodied.
+Those who prefer the white variety will find Pinot Bianco, Pinot Grigio, and Chardonnay.
+Traminer, another white blend that hails from Austria, is described as deliciously floral and extremely light-bodied.

 The village of Trentino has earned its own place on the map as Italy’s largest producer of Chardonnay.
 It’s also known for producing sparkling wines by way of the traditional, or classic method and boasts a sweet wine called Vino Santo, which is made from dried grapes and is considered somewhat more rare than the other wines of the area.
 And for those hot summer days, visitors are encouraged to enjoy a holundersaft; a refreshing juice made from ripe elderberries.

 Aside from wine, the Dolomites is also home to a distilled spirit called Grappa, which is unique to Italy.
-Grappa is made from the solid remains of grapes that are left over from winemaking, primarily comprised of the skins but also including the stems, seeds and yeast residue.
+Grappa is made from the solid remains of grapes that are leftover from winemaking, primarily comprised of the skins but also including the stems, seeds and yeast residue.
 The Grappa is aged for six months in wooden caskets, stored another six months in air-tight glass carboys and then refined and bottled for consumption.

 The flavor of Grappa depends on the variety of grape used, but it is generally described as dry and is quite potent.
 In fact, Italians refer to Grappa as “firewater” because it is a particularly strong drink – usually between 80 and 90 US proof.
 It’s highly aromatic, warm, smooth and distinctly fruity and is typically enjoyed after a meal.
-Some people add Grappa to espresso to create a “Café Corretto”, another popular after dinner treat.
+Some people add Grappa to espresso to create a “Café Corretto”, another popular after-dinner treat.

-For visitors who prefer coffee over wine and spirits, the Dolomites offers delicious concoctions that are sure to please.
+For visitors who prefer coffee over wine and spirits, the Dolomites offer delicious concoctions that are sure to please.
 Primarily taken as short, black espresso shots – espresso solo or espresso doppio for a single or double shot, respectively – it is also available in a wide variety of espresso drinks.
 Some of the most popular include: